TwistedMystery/Optimization-for-3D-printed-parts/README.md

-# Optimization for 3D Printed Parts
+# Optimization for 3D Print Parameters
 A Consecutive Analysis on Strength of 3D Printed Parts Based on Infill Percentage, Infill Shape, Wall Thickness, and Other Factors, and Optimization for These Parts.

 ---